Arnabds/Stock-Market-Prediction/README.md

 <h3 id="EDA-and-Preprocessing">EDA and Preprocessing</h3>
-We can see that the input features are bell-shaped but some of them are left or right-skewed e.g., Z07, Z09, and V02 are left-skewed and V28, V29, and Z08 are right-skewed.
-We can also see minor bi-modality with X19.

 ![Vibrational Data](/images/kde.png)
 Hence we needed to use log transformation to remove skewness as we will use KMeans later on.
 We have also observed that the input features are correlated.
 E.g., successive V inputs are positively correlated which prepares a good stage for PCA.
 ![Vibrational Data](/images/corr.png)

-- As we discussed before that we have applied log transformation to remove skew as we will apply the logistic regression model later on.
-  - Logistic regression assumes that the features follow a normal distribution (or are at least symmetric).
-  - Algorithms that do not make explicit assumptions about the distribution of the data, such as decision trees and random forests, performed better on data that is more symmetric.
-This is because extreme values (which are more common in skewed data) can affect the model's ability to find the best splits and, consequently, its overall performance.
-  - Highly skewed data had a long range of extreme values that make scaling more difficult.
-Removing skewness through transformations (like logarithmic, square root, or Box-Cox transformations) made feature scaling more effective.
-- We have also used standardization
-  - gradient descent-based algorithms (used in neural networks, linear regression, logistic regression, etc.) converge faster when the features are standardized.
-  - Support Vector Machines (SVMs), k-nearest neighbors (k-NN), and principal component analysis (PCA) are also sensitive to the scale of the data, as they rely on distance calculations that can be skewed if one feature's range dominates others.

 <h3 id="Cluster-Analysis">Cluster Analysis</h3>